Jackfafnir/DDOS-Tool/README.md

 goto DDOS

-2) when u are in the notepad dont forget to remove the Spaces of the code otherwise it wont work
+2. when u are in the notepad dont forget to remove the Spaces of the code otherwise it wont work

-3) its a batch file so save it as whateveruwant.bat
+3. its a batch file so save it as whateveruwant.bat
+# Usage

-4) enter the target server, the ip and how many packets u want to send to the Server
+1.  enter the target server, the ip and how many packets u want to send to the Server

 Enjoy